google/go-cloud/internal/website/content/howto/docstore/open-collection.md

 configuration, you can use `docstore.OpenCollection`, making sure you ["blank import"][] the driver package to link it in.
 See the [documentation on URLs][] for more details.
-This guide will show how to use both forms for each storage provider.
+This guide will show how to use both forms for each document store provider.

 ["blank import"]: https://golang.org/doc/effective_go.html#blank_import
 [documentation on URLs]: {{< ref "/concepts/urls.md" >}}